-- Copy of High School Diploma or Official Transcript showing high school completion or General Education Development Certificate (GED), or proof of passing HiSet exam, or proof of college completion diploma/transcript (Associate's degree or higher). - 2.
-Copy of current Illinois Cosmetology or Esthetics License - 3.
+- Copy of High School Diploma or Official Transcript showing high school completion or General Education Development Certificate (GED), or proof of passing HiSet exam, or proof of college completion diploma/transcript (Associate's degree or higher).
+The institution has procedures to evaluate the validity of a student's high school completion if there is reason to believe the high school diploma is not valid or was not obtained from an entity that provides secondary school education.; or - 2.
+Have evidence of completion of home schooling that state law treats as a home or private school or - Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - 4.
+Copy of current Illinois Cosmetology or Esthetics License - 5.
 Be at least 18 years of age